TextInPlace: Indoor Visual Place Recognition in Repetitive Structures with Scene Text Spotting and Verification: CONCLUSIONS

 \section{CONCLUSIONS}

-To address the challenge of VPR in repetitive indoor environments, TextInPlace is proposed to enable coarse-grained image retrieval using global descriptors, followed by spatial verification through discriminative scene text.
-Extensive experiments conducted on the newly proposed Maze-with-Text dataset, as well as the publicly available TextLCD dataset, demonstrate that the proposed TextInPlace can achieve state-of-the-art performance against extreme perceptual aliasing caused by repetitive indoor structures.
-Our open-source code and dataset will be available for the community’s benefit.
+To address the challenge of VPR in repetitive indoor environments, TextInPlace is proposed to enable coarse-grained image retrieval using global descriptors, followed by spatial verification through discriminative scene texts.
+Extensive experiments conducted on the newly proposed Maze-with-Text dataset, as well as the publicly available TextLCD dataset, demonstrate that the proposed TextInPlace can achieve state-of-the-art performance against perceptual aliasing caused by repetitive indoor structures.
+Our code and dataset are available for the benefit of the community.